huggingface/datasets/datasets/crd3/README.md

 ### Licensing Information

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa]., as corresponding to the Critical Role Wiki https://criticalrole.fandom.com/
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa-4.0]., as corresponding to the Critical Role Wiki https://criticalrole.fandom.com/

 ### Citation Information